zamo404/Eiko-Bot/README.md

 Changed by.
-BlackMan Paqla Frosh🙂💔🖕🏻😂
+Volvox Paqla Frosh🙂💔🖕🏻😂